JSmith604/TeamManagementApp/README.md

 `python manage.py runserver`

-Navigate to your localhost in your browser to view the application.
+Open a browser window and navigate to the development server

 ## Running Tests